|Previous College:||Cal State Northridge, 1980|

 Bracken was voted all-league in golf and basketball at James Monroe High School, graduating in 1975 before earning his associate of arts degree at Los Angeles Valley College in 1978.

-After college, Bracken's playing experience includes winning the Oxnard City Championship and a fourth-place finish at the Ventura County Championship in 1991.
-He also was a qualifier for the 1987 U.S. Amateur, the 1985 Low Amateur at the California State Open and a quarterfinalist for the Pacific Northwest Amateur Championship in 1985.
+After college, Bracken's playing experience includes winning the Oxnard City Championship and a fourth-place finish at the Ventura County Championship.
+He also was a qualifier for the U.S. Amateur and was the low amateur at the California State Open and a quarterfinalist for the Pacific Northwest Amateur Championship.
+Most recently, Bracken and UCSB head coach Steve Lass tied for fourth at the SCGA Senior Amateur Four-Ball Tournament at Ojai Valley Inn.

-Bracken, born in Los Angeles on Jan.
-16, 1957, has been an active member in the Southern California Golf Association, the Southern California Public Links Golf Association and is co-chairman of the Ben Graham Memorial Scholarship at Cal State Northridge.
+Bracken, born in Los Angeles, is an active member of the Southern California Golf Association and is co-chairman of the Ben Graham Memorial Scholarship at CSUN.

 He resides in Granada Hills with his wife Kim and two daughters, Hallie and Carly.
 He also owns a pool cleaning business and is a former child actor.